mattkasun/timetrace-gui/README.md

 One option would be to run timetrace in termux (https://github.com/termux/termux-app) on your phone but I decided to build a web front end to timetrace that can be accessed from a web browser on your phone or desktop.

 You can use timetrace-gui and timetrace at the same time if you use the native binary.
-Commands entered in one tool will show up in the other. :warning: not true if you use docker :warning:
+Commands entered in one tool will show up in the other.

 - Language
   - go with html/templates